CY83R-3X71NC710N/CY83R-3X71NC710N/README.md

 - 👨‍🎓 I plan to go to university for **Undergraduate Computer Science and Masters in Cybersecurity with a minor in Psychology**

+- 👨‍💼 I plan to go to work **Anywhere that has a mission I support, great team, and pays well.
+Currently, I am interested in Apple but I am sure I will find other companies I'm interested in just as much.**

 # **ShadowSecuritySuite**:

 The most sophisticated computer science toolkit and penetration toolkit available right now, in my view, is ShadowSecurity.
 To learn more, see the link below.